ko-katie/pvmdr1/README.md

 ```
 - /path/to/working_directory/ is the path to the directory where files should be outputted

+**Output:**
+- Tab delimited text file in which each line contains information for one sample: Sample name, total reads mapped, total deletion flags identified, total duplication flags identified, minimum/maximum/median mapping coverage by 100bp window, minimum/maximum/median deletion flag coverage by 100bp window, list of 100bp windows with at least 3 reads flagged for deletion, and list of 100bp windows with at least 3 reads flagged for duplication

 ## Screening for _mdr1_ rearrangements from MalariaGEN PV4 Dataset
 _Screen 60kb region surrounding_ mdr1 _in samples from MalariaGEN PV4 dataset_